tharakvenkat/Handwritten-Digit-Recognition-CNN/README.md

 ---

-## ▶️ How to Run
+## Running the Project

-1. Open the notebook in **Google Colab**.
+1. Open the notebook in Google Colab.
-2. Install the required libraries.
+2. Install the required dependencies.
 3. Run all notebook cells.
 4. Train the CNN model or load the saved model.
-5. Draw a handwritten digit on the interactive canvas.
+5. Draw a handwritten digit using the interactive canvas.
-6. Run the prediction cell.
-7. View the predicted digit, confidence score, and Top-3 predictions.
+6. Execute the prediction cell to obtain the predicted digit, confidence score, and top three probabilities.

 ---

-## 🔮 Future Improvements
+## Future Enhancements

-- Deploy the model using Streamlit
-- Develop a Flask/Django web application
+- Deploy as a Streamlit web application
-- Support multi-digit handwritten recognition
+- Support multi-digit recognition
+- Extend the model to the EMNIST dataset
 - Improve preprocessing for handwritten paper images
-- Train on EMNIST and other handwritten datasets
-- Add webcam-based digit recognition
+- Integrate webcam-based digit recognition

 ---

-## 👨‍💻 Author
+## Author

 **Tharak Venkat**

-B.Tech Computer Science Engineering
+B.Tech – Computer Science Engineering
 VIT-AP University

 GitHub: https://github.com/tharakvenkat

 ---

-## ⭐ Support

-If you found this project useful, please consider giving it a **⭐ Star** on GitHub.

-It helps others discover the project and motivates future improvements.

----

-## 📄 License
+## License

-This project is intended for educational and learning purposes.
+This project is intended for educational purposes.